jackiehjm/stx-docs/doc/source/updates/kubernetes/upgrading-all-in-one-simplex.rst

 End user container images in `registry.local` will be backed up during the upgrade process.
 This only includes images other than |prod| system and application images.
-These images are limited to 5 GBytes in total size.
-If the system contains more than 5 GBytes of these images, the upgrade start will fail.
+These images are limited to 5 GB in total size.
+If the system contains more than 5 GB of these images, the upgrade start will fail.
+For more details, see :ref:`Detailed contents of a system backup
+<backing-up-starlingx-system-data-ul-s3t-bz4-kjb>`.

 .. rubric:: |proc|